Guadalcanal

-Guadalcanal (/ˌɡwɑːdəlkəˈnæl/; indigenous name: Isatabu) is the principal island in Guadalcanal Province of Solomon Islands, located in the southwestern Pacific Ocean, northeast of Australia.
-It is the largest island in the Solomons by area and the second-largest by population (after Malaita).
+Guadalcanal (/ˌɡwɑːdəlkəˈnæl/; indigenous name: Isatabu) is the principal island in the Guadalcanal Province of Solomon Islands, located in the southwestern Pacific Ocean, northeast of Australia.
+It is the largest island in the nation of Solomon Islands by both area and population, followed by Malaita.
+It is the second largest island in the Solomon Islands archipelago by area after Bougainville.
 The island is mainly covered in dense tropical rainforest and has a mountainous hinterland.

 Honiara is the largest city of Guadalcanal and the capital of Solomon Islands.